mooreds/docs-1/get-started/sql-quickstart.md

   ...
 ]
 ```
-(For some reaspon the Slack API often returns one less than the limit specified)
+(For some reason the Slack API often returns one less than the limit specified)

 ## Filtering results